OWLcracker/big-data/README.md

 - [Docker Compose](https://docs.docker.com/compose/)
 - [Thrift Server](https://spark.apache.org/docs/latest/sql-distributed-sql-engine.html)

-In the following, both cases are explained in more detail.
+In the following, both cases are explained in further detail.

 ### Non-Aggregated Case

 The approach of the first case is to process the data in a non-aggregated form.
-The idea is to process the data in a way that the data analyst can decide how the data should be aggregated for the visualization through the use of SQL-Statements in Superset.
+The idea is to process the data in a way that the data analyst can decide how the data should be aggregated for the visualization through the use of SQL statements in Superset.
 The advantage of this approach is that the data analyst can decide how the data should be aggregated.
-Furthermore, no data is lost to aggregation and can be displayed on demand in superset utilizing the preprocessed data which is kept in memory in spark.
+Furthermore, no data is lost to aggregation and can be displayed on demand in superset utilizing the preprocessed data which is kept in memory in Spark.
 This enables the data analyst to create visualizations that are tailored to his needs on the fly.
 This is achieved by caching and processing the data in Spark.
-The drawback is that the data needs to be processed every time a visualization is created or loaded.
-This can take a relatively long time depending on the size of the data.
+The drawback of this approach is that the processing of SQL requests must be executed on non-aggregated data every time a visualization is created or loaded.
+Depending on the size of the data, this can take a relatively long time.

 ### Aggregated Case

 The approach of the second case is to process the data in an aggregated form.
-The idea is to process the data in a way that the necessary aggregations for the visualization are already done and kept in memory.
-The advantage of this approach is that the data is already aggregated and can be visualized immediately.
+The idea is to process the data in a way that the data is already pre-aggregated in a suitable format for the visualization and kept in memory.
+The advantage of this approach is that the processing of SQL requests is done using already aggregated data, which can result in significantly faster response times.
 This is achieved by caching and processing the data in Spark.
-The drawback is that the aggregate needs to be processed again every time the underlying data changes.
+The drawback is that the aggregate needs to be re-created every time the underlying data changes.
 Furthermore, the data analyst cannot create a new aggregate on his own.
 This means that the data analyst has to request a new aggregation from the data engineer every time he wants to create a new visualization.

 ### Implemented Use Case

-This project was developed with the example use case to analyze the goldstein scale of the GDELT dataset for each country.
+This project was developed with the example use case to analyze the Goldstein Scale values of events occurring within a defined time period per country where the events took place.
-The goldstein scale is a scale that measures the impact of an event.
+The Goldstein Scale is a scale that measures the impact of an event.
 The scale ranges from -10 to +10.
 The higher the value, the more positive the impact of the event.
 The lower the value, the more negative the impact of the event.

-The goal was to visualize a world heat map that visualizes the average goldstein scale for each country.
+The goal was to visualize a world heat map that visualizes the average Goldstein Scale for each country.
 The visualization should also be interactive.
 This means that the user should be able to filter the data, for example, by date and country.
 With this, a user can, for example, analyze the impact of the corona pandemic on a country.

-This use case was implemented utilizing both cases (aggregated & non-aggregated data).
+This use case was implemented by following the strategy of both the aggregated and the non-aggregated case.
-Regarding the implementation of the non-aggregated case, the data was just preprocessed and cached in Spark without any aggregation.
+Regarding the implementation of the non-aggregated case, the data was just pre-processed and cached in Spark without any aggregation.
 By using this method, arbitrary analysis of the dataset can be conducted on demand at a fine-grained level.
-To illustrate this point, the possibility was implemented in the non-aggregated case to select a country in the dashboard and see the top 5 events for that country which had the most negative impact.
+To illustrate this point, the possibility was implemented in the non-aggregated case to select a country in the dashboard and see the top 10 events for that country which had the most negative impact.
-For the aggregated case, the data was preprocessed and aggregated by the average goldstein scale per country per day.
+For the aggregated case, the data was pre-processed and aggregated by the average Goldstein Scale per country per day.
 This level of aggregation was chosen to ensure that it's still possible to filter the data, which is utilized for visualization, by date and country.

 Both ways enable the user to create the desired visualization.
-However, which approach is better depends on the use case and will be discussed in this project.
+However, which approach is better depends on multiple factors, which will be discussed in this project.

 ## Table of Contents